timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

       number of updates, number of objects, the length of the validity period, and size of objects.
-   3. Relying party behaviour, e.g. using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests for `notification.xml`.
+   3. Relying party behaviour, e.g. using HTTP compression, requiring timeouts or minimum transfer speed for downloads, and using conditional HTTP requests.

 When an RRDP repository server is hosted behind a congested network link or otherwise overloaded (i.e. demand somehow exceeds available capacity), this can